-NFB-NEWSLINE provides audio versions of daily newspapers using speech created by computers.
-Newspapers from throughout the United States cooperate with this service and send electronic text to the National Federation of the Blind (NFB) for processing and distribution.
-Access to this service is available twenty-four hours a day, seven days a week, to anyone who is eligible to receive library services from the National Library Service for the Blind and Physically Handicapped (NLS) of the Library of Congress and cooperating network libraries.
+Newspapers from throughout the United States cooperate with the NFB-NEWSLINE® service and send electronic text to the National Federation of the Blind (NFB) for processing and distribution.
+Access to this service is available twenty-four hours a day, seven days a week, to anyone who is eligible to receive library services from the National Library Service for the Blind and Physically Handicapped (NLS) of the Library of Congress and cooperating network libraries, such as WTBBL.

 All NFB-NEWSLINE® readers need an identification number and security code, which are assigned upon registration.
 Using the system requires a touch-tone telephone.
 A phone with a speaker is convenient but not required.
 Anyone who is registered can call NFB-NEWSLINE® at the number provided: 1-888-882-1629.
 After a brief opening announcement, the system will ask for your preassigned identification number and security code, which you enter on the touch-tone keypad.
 Once admitted, you can then access the newspaper menu or select other information.
 When choosing the newspaper option, you can read papers in your state or nearby area, or you can read other papers from across the country.
 After you have chosen a paper, you can listen to today's edition, yesterday's edition, or the Sunday paper, which remains on NFB-NEWSLINE® for an entire week.